 How to create a link to your institution's A to Z list in the WorldCat Discovery interface

 - Copy your Base URL Version 2.
-This is the link URL for your A-Z list.
-An example URL is: http://86474.on.worldcat.org/atoztitles
+This is the link URL for your A to Z list.
+An example URL is: http://86474.on.worldcat.org/atoztitles.

-- Last, navigate to My WorldCat.org then User Interface Options
+- Navigate to My WorldCat.org and select User Interface Options.

 Tips on giving your base URL to other providers